-With the average American spending more than four hours per day on their mobile device, there are compelling reasons to expand your brand’s reach to the palm of your customers’ hands.
-A mobile app reaches across all parts of your business, forming a key piece of your marketing and brand strategy, offering superior engagement than other digital products, and providing an automatic customer loyalty program (after all, every time the customer opens their phone, there you are).
+Have an app idea?
+With the average American spending more than four hours per day on their mobile device, there are compelling reasons to expand your brand’s reach and make a mobile app.
+A mobile app reaches across all parts of your business, forms a key piece of your marketing and brand strategy, offers superior engagement than other digital products, and satisfies your customers’ needs for a mobile app on the go.

-The benefits of building an app are apparent, but how much does it cost to develop an app and what does the development process look like?
+The benefits of building a mobile app are apparent, but how much does it cost to develop an app and what does the development process look like?

-In the article below, we’ll provide a walkthrough for estimating app development cost.
-We’ll start high-level with the basics–what are the key variables that go into developing an app?–before diving into the specifics of these variables.
+Make an app can cost your anywhere between $10K – $150K+ or even more, depending on the platform and functionalities that you need.
+In the article below, we’ll provide a walkthrough for estimating the cost of app development.
+We’ll start high-level with the basics–what are the key variables that go into developing an app, such as app features, maintenance costs, quality assurance, and what do your users need–before diving into the specifics of the data.

-The cost of making an app relies on a wide variety of inputs but, at its simplest, app price can be understood as the product of two key variables: project complexity and developer rates.
+The cost of app development relies on a wide variety of factors but, at its simplest, app cost can be understood as the product of two key variables: project complexity and app developer rates.

-Project complexity depends on a variety of factors:
+Project complexity depends on a number of factors:

-- Type of app you aim to build (social networking, gaming, lifestyle, etc.)
+- Kind of app you aim to build (social networking, gaming, lifestyle, etc.)

-- Platforms you wish the app to run on (iOS, Android, etc.)
+- Platforms you wish the app to run on (iOS, Android, cross-platform, native, hybrid app)

-- Features (related to login, media, utility, admin, or some other development area)
+- Features (basic features, login, media, utility, admin, or some other development area)

-an estimate for the total number of hours needed to build the app.
+When thinking about app complexity and systems, there’s a single figure we’re trying to determine: An estimate for the total number of hours needed to build the mobile app.

-Hourly rates will likewise depend on several variables, including:
+Hourly rates and the average costs for mobile apps depend on several factors, including:

-- Type of hire (in-house or external, freelance developers or app development agency)
+- Type of hire (in-house or external, freelance developers, or an app development agency

 - Skill level of your developer or designer